CtrlK

 Progressive Disclosure

 The content is well-structured with clear headers and sub-sections, but it's a fairly long monolithic document (~120 lines).
-The data quality assessment dimensions and output template could potentially be split into referenced files, and the per-data-type SQL patterns could be in a reference file.
+The data quality assessment dimensions and output template could potentially be split into referenced files, and the column-level statistics by type could be a reference document to keep the main skill leaner.

 2 / 3